ZoltanNyaradi/Tic-Tac-Toe/README.md

 ### Acknowledgments

-Credit to my mentor Jubril Akolade who helps me on the way to be a developper.
+Credit to my mentor Jubril Akolade who helps me on the way to be a developer.